Ace Banana Review

 Ace Banana

 Ace Banana includes multiple control methods based on what type of controller you already own.
-The game is perfectly playable with a DualShock 4 controller, a single PlayStation Move controller, but if you want to to be entirely immersed, you’ll want to have two Move controllers.
+The game is perfectly playable with a DualShock 4 controller or a single PlayStation Move controller, but if you want to be entirely immersed, you'll want to have two Move controllers.
 With this setup, players can aim and shoot wacky arrows out of their bow at incoming monkeys.
 Monkeys follow preset paths in a full 180 degrees in front of you.
-The entire experience feels tongue in cheek, giving the game personality and providing some hilarious moments.
-It doesn't hurt that the actual shooting mechanics in the game are enjoyable, and work surprisingly well.
-I’ve found the Move controllers to be much easier to aim than using a DS4.
+The entire experience feels tongue-in-cheek, giving the game personality and providing some hilarious moments.
+It doesn't hurt that the actual shooting mechanics in the game are enjoyable and work surprisingly well.
+I've found the Move controllers to be much easier to aim than using a DS4.

 Sometimes enemy monkeys will drop ammo that is just as zany as the monkeys themselves.
-You start by firing plunges that will stick to faces, but after a few enemies, you’ll be launching rubber fish, shuttlecocks, heavy rocks, and other types of communication.
-Not all are very useless, and you'll learn which ones to ignore in time.
-The heavy rocks, for example, can't go very far, great if you have a lot of monkeys right in front of you, but terrible for trying to pick off foes in the distance.
+You start by firing plungers that will stick to faces, but after a few enemies, you'll be launching rubber fish, shuttlecocks, heavy rocks, and other types of ammunition.
+Not all are very useful, and you'll learn which ones to ignore in time.
+The heavy rocks, for example, can't go very far—great if you have a lot of monkeys right in front of you, but terrible for trying to pick off foes in the distance.
 There are also power-ups that can clear lanes from all monkeys on-screen.
-My personal favorite is seeing multiple pandas roll from the tree top village and across the multiple wood-planked paths.
+My personal favorite is seeing multiple pandas roll from the treetop village and across the multiple wood-planked paths.

 Simply Put